About Multicultural Community Service

 (OUT OF MANY, ONE)

-Multicultural Community Service (MCS) is a 501(c)(3) nonprofit organization dedicated to encouraging, promoting, and facilitating broad and inclusive civic participation.
-We believe that diverse and vibrant communities are the key to helping residents thrive in the Metropolitan Washington area.
+Multicultural Community Service (MCS) is a 501(c)(3) nonprofit organization, located in Washington, DC since 1997.
+MCS is dedicated to encouraging, promoting, and facilitating broad and inclusive civic participation.
+MCS aims to improve communication and cooperation between and among residents throughout the Washington Metropolitan area.
+We believe that diverse and vibrant communities are the key to helping residents thrive.

 What We Do